wangerekaharun/StreamComposeAttachments/README.md

 Here's what the code above does:

 1. Annotating the function using the `@Composable`  annotation.
 This lets you build the component's UI  with Compose as opposed to the previous way of using XML.
 2. The function takes `AttachmentState`  as an argument. `AttachmentState` is a class that handles the state of the attachment.
 It has a `MessageItem` , `Modifier` and `onLongItemClick` handler.
 The `MessageItem` contains all the information about a particular attachment.
-You use the `Modifier` for things like the component size, padding, background and etc.
+You use the `Modifier` for things like the component size, padding, background, etc.
 3. This stores `showPassword` value in memory of the composable by using the `remember` composable.
 This value triggers a recomposition of the composable when the value changes.
 4. Looks for attachments whose `type` is password from the `AttachmentState`.
 5. This is composable for handling user inputs.
 In this scenario, you're using it to display your password attachment.
 You set the value of the `OutlinedTextField` by getting the `extraData` that was passed to the attachment.
 Notice that the `visualTransformation` and `trailingIcon` are dependent on the value of `showPassword`.
 This helps in toggling the password visibility.